In this article I’m sharing my favorite dietitian-approved healthy foods from Aldi, plus a FREE printable Aldi shopping list to save you time!

 Aldi’s Winking Owl Wine is around $3 per bottle with several varieties to choose from.
 Box wine is also available from Winking Owl in red or white blends for around $10 per box.

 Opt for dry red or white wine which will be lowest in sugar.

 For dry reds, Winking Owl offers merlot, cabernet sauvignon, and shiraz.

 For dry white wine, Winking Owl has pinot grigio, chardonnay, and sauvignon blanc varieties.

 There you have it!
-A complete breakdown of the healthiest foods from Aldi in each aisle to support your wellness goals.
+A complete breakdown of the best foods from Aldi in each aisle to make healthy eating and meal planning easy.

-Don’t forget your FREE copy of the Aldi-Lovers Ultimate Healthy Shopping Guide (with bonus products that weren’t included in this article) delivered to your inbox PLUS a printable shopping!
+Don’t forget your FREE copy of the Aldi-Lovers Ultimate Healthy Shopping Guide (with bonus products that weren’t included in this article) delivered to your inbox PLUS a printable Aldi grocery list!

 If you enjoyed this article, you might also like my Anti-Inflammatory Foods List!